patel-asit/cli-client/README.md

 ### Debugging

-If the logins fail, you might have to visit the app website and create an account for yourself [here](https://salmon-bay-0bbe0cf0f.5.azurestaticapps.net/signup)
+If the logins fail, you might have to visit the app website and create an account for yourself [here](https://salmon-bay-0bbe0cf0f.5.azurestaticapps.net/signup).
+And perhaps some posts as well, so that you can view them using this CLI application.